Firefly-α [Firefly Space Systems]

 The design was apparently changed in April 2016 to an air-launched design.
 It is unclear, which carrier aircraft was to be used, but as connection to Stratolaunch has been rumoured.

-In October 2016, Firefly Space Systems announced a setback on the funding they expected, possibly resulting from the lawsuit with Virgin Galactic concerning intellectual property rights.
+In October 2016, Firefly Space Systems announced a setback on the funding they expected due to an investor backeing out of the Series A funding round.
+Also there was a lawsuit with Virgin Galactic concerning intellectual property rights.
 Firefly Space Systems has furloughed its entire staff.
 The future of this project remains somewhat unsure.
-Apparently the company was closed permanently in late 2016 with the assets auctioned off in March 2017 to the newly formed Firefly Aerospace, Inc., who restarted the Firefly development without using the contestted aerospike propulsion system.
+Apparently the company was closed permanently in late 2016 with the assets auctioned off in March 2017 to the newly formed Firefly Aerospace, Inc., who restarted the Firefly development without using the aerospike propulsion system.

 |Version||Strap-On||Stage 1||Stage 2|